imthbb/better-recommended/README.md

 <br />
 If the script raises an error, Tor has to be killed manually.

-That could be done through terminal or system monitor.
+That could be done through a terminal or a system monitor.

 Other Tor processes, such as the Tor browser, can't run while the script is running.